NSW Cultural INfrastructure consultation

 Left Bank Co. ran workshops to meet with over 400 arts, culture and Council leaders to discuss the issues specific to cultural infrastructure in each region of the State.
 From major metro hubs, to regional cities and small rural communities, we discussed the cultural identity of places; explored the different cultural infrastructure strengths, needs and opportunities found across the regions; unpacked challenges around planning, delivering, fuding and operating cultural infrastructure; and road tested the ideas CIPMO had for the Cultural Infrastructure Plan against the realities of each community.

-Following this consultation, the outcomes of this engagement were consolidated, synthesized and written up to report back to CIPMO on our findings and recommendations, informing the strategic framework, major projects and suggested policy actions for the NSW Cultural Infrastructure Plan 2025, set for realise in late 2018.
+Following this consultation, the outcomes of this engagement were consolidated, synthesized and written up to report back to CIPMO on our findings and recommendations, informing the strategic framework, major projects and suggested policy actions for the NSW Cultural Infrastructure Plan 2025, released in late 2018.